Why Now?

 Summer 2020

-Texas A&M VMBS Dean Dr. John R. August makes a new, Next-Generation Small Animal Teaching & Research Hospital the school's highest priority.
+Texas A&M VMBS Dean Dr. John R. August makes the Clinical Veterinary Teaching & Research Complex the school's highest priority.

 Empty Date